Glazed Lemon Bread

 If you’ve been following for a while, you know how much I adore lemon desserts.
 And judging by how popular these lemon bars are on my site, I think it’s safe to say a lot of you love lemon too.
 So, I decided to start February off on the right foot with an easy lemon bread recipe.

 You’ll combine the wet and dry ingredients together, pour the batter into a loaf pan, and bake it.
 I like to line the pan with some parchment paper and leave a little overhang to make it easier to lift the bread out of the pan.
-I have a visual of what I mean with the first picture in this banana bread post.
+I have a visual of what I mean in this banana bread post.

 Once the bread has cooled, you can either leave it plain or top it with a glaze.
 If you’re a true lemon lover, then I suggest using the lemon glaze.
 Or if you like things less lemony, you can make a plain glaze by using milk instead of lemon juice!